pouretrebelle/chareads.com/content/books/migrated/2014-12-19-life-universe-everything/index.md

 ---
 vetted: false

-title: Life, the Universe, and Everything
+title: Life, the Universe and Everything
 author: Douglas Adams
-publisher: Random House
+publisher:
 image: cover.jpg
-dateBookPublished: 2006-07-03
-pageCount: 6
+pageCount: 199
 bookHeight: 198
 goodreadsReviewId: 1135620281
+isbn13: 9780330491204

 summary: |
-  The unhappy inhabitants of planet Krikkit are sick of looking at the night sky above their heads, so they plan to destroy it.
-The universe, that is.
-Now only five individuals stand between the white killer robots of Krikkit and their goal of total annihilation.
-  They are Arthur Dent, a mild-mannered space and time traveler, who tries to learn how to fly by throwing himself at the ground and missing; Ford Prefect, his best friend, who decides to go insane to see if he likes it; Slartibartfast, the indomitable vice president of the Campaign for Real Time, who travels in a ship powered by irrational behavior; Zaphod Beeblebrox, the two-headed, three-armed ex-head honcho of the Universe; and Trillian, the sexy space cadet who is torn between a persistent Thunder God and a very depressed Beeblebrox.
-  How will it all end?
-Will it end?
-Only this stalwart crew knows as they try to avert "universal" Armageddon and save life as we know it, and don't know it!
-  LENGTH 5 hrs and 47 mins
+  GO TO THE END-OF-THE-WORLD PARTY, BRING YOUR PINK TOWEL, AND FIND OUT IF POTATOES ARE THE ANSWER TO…LIFE, THE UNIVERSE AND EVERYTHING
+  Join Arthur Dent, earthling, "jerk," kneebiter and time-traveler; sexy space cadet Trillian; mad alien Ford Prefect; unflappable Slartibartfast; two-headed, three-armed ex-head Honcho of the Universe Zaphod Beeblebrox… and learn to fly.
+  Is it the end?
+With Douglas Adams, it's always up in the air!

 series:
-  title: Hitchhiker's Guide
+  title: Hitchhiker's Guide to the Galaxy
   number: 3

 rating5: 3